I. M. Pei: 1948–1956: early career with Webb and Knapp

-Although these projects were satisfying, Pei wanted to establish an independent name for himself.
-In 1959 he was approached by MIT to design a building for its Earth science program.
+Although those projects were satisfying, Pei wanted to establish an independent name for himself.
+In 1959, he was approached by MIT to design a building for its Earth science program.
 The Green Building continued the grid design of Kips Bay and Society Hill.
-The pedestrian walkway at the ground floor, however, was prone to sudden gusts of wind, which embarrassed Pei.
+The pedestrian walkway on the ground floor, however, was prone to sudden gusts of wind, which embarrassed Pei.
 "Here I was from MIT," he said, "and I didn't know about wind-tunnel effects."
 At the same time, he co-designed the Luce Memorial Chapel at Tunghai University in Taichung, Taiwan.
 The soaring structure, commissioned by the same organization that had run his middle school in Shanghai, broke severely from the cubist grid patterns of his urban projects.

-The challenge of coordinating these projects took an artistic toll on Pei.
+The challenge of coordinating those projects took an artistic toll on Pei.
 He found himself responsible for acquiring new building contracts and supervising the plans for them.
 As a result, he felt disconnected from the actual creative work.
 "Design is something you have to put your hand to," he said.
 "While my people had the luxury of doing one job at a time, I had to keep track of the whole enterprise."
 Pei's dissatisfaction reached its peak at a time when financial problems began plaguing Zeckendorf's firm.
 I. M. Pei and Associates officially broke from Webb and Knapp in 1960, which benefited Pei creatively but pained him personally.
 He had developed a close friendship with Zeckendorf, and both men were sad to part ways.